What does a Automotive Consultant do?

 - Cons:

-- Need to stay updated with industry changes
+- Need to stay updated on industry trends and regulations.

 What is the job outlook for a Automotive Consultant?